monacoinproject/monacoin/build_msvc/README.md

 - Download the source code, build each dependency, add the required include paths, link libraries and binary tools to the Visual Studio project files.
 - Use [nuget](https://www.nuget.org/) packages with the understanding that any binary files have been compiled by an untrusted third party.

-The [external dependencies](https://github.com/bitcoin/bitcoin/blob/master/doc/dependencies.md) required for building are:
+The external dependencies required for the Visual Studio build are (see the [dependencies doc](https://github.com/monacoinproject/monacoin/blob/master/doc/dependencies.md) for versions):

 - Berkeley DB
 - Boost